 Today, the top of the hill is occupied by the beautiful Villa del Barone, built in 1923 by Baron Luigi De Stefano and Assunta Vanni Desideri, the daughter of Eugenio.
 From a paper of the 16th century, the "Bandita di Porto Baratti", and other archival documents we know that the Poggio owes its name to the mill which was a part of Torre Nuova ("Torre Nuova del Molino"), the building of coastal defense and a lookout built in the early sixteenth century by Cosimo I de' Medici, on the slopes of the promontory.

-Teams 1,2,3, and 4 (teen team) will work between the remaining walls of the Roman villa of Poggio del Molino (Hill of the Mill), overlooking the Tyrrhenian Sea.
+Teams will work between the remaining walls of the Roman villa of Poggio del Molino (Hill of the Mill), overlooking the Tyrrhenian Sea.
 The villa was established at the start of the 1st century A.D. when the main city of Populonia was mysteriously abandoned.
 The villa area has been exposed to continued habitation right up until the end of the 5th century and so is one of the few existing sources of information from this extended time period.

 Live the life of a professional archaeologist as you unearth artifacts, then clean and study them.
 You might also try rebuilding original objects from the fragments you’ve discovered.
 You’ll have an unparalleled chance to get close to Italy’s ancient past.